ansible/django-ansible-base/docs/lib/default_models.md

 For example, `/api/v2/organizations/1/admins/` would list users who are admins of the organization.

-If this doesn't apply, and it is not intended to have a view for a realationship you can set `related_view` to `None`.
+If this doesn't apply, and it is not intended to have a view for a relationship you can set `related_view` to `None`.
 The relationship will be ignored by the serializer.

 ```